callistoprime/brz-defs/README.md

 I did my due diligence in warning you in all capital letters above.
 Your actions and their outcomes are yours alone to bear.
 This is a free-time hobby for my own needs alone, and I do not care about yours.
 I'm asocial, so attempts to guilt, pressure, or humiliate me are as effective as talking to a park bench.

-Contacts that are simply attempts to influence my priorities and urgency, to impose guilt upon me, or that otherwise are such disguised as illegitimate contributions (such as junk PRs) will, whenever I get around to noticing them someday, be reported as spam and/or abuse to whichever platform you used to send them, which could result in the termination of their services to you.
+Contacts that are simply attempts to influence my priorities and urgency, to impose guilt upon me, or that otherwise are such disguised as illegitimate contributions will, whenever I get around to noticing them someday, be reported as spam and/or abuse to whichever platform you used to send them, which could result in the termination of their services to you.

 ## Please add a LICENSE to this repository.